 The Botanic Gardens and Parks Authority Act 1998 was proclaimed on 1 July 1999 to dissolve the Kings Park Board and rename the organisation the Botanic Gardens and Parks Authority.

 The Act clearly defines the functions and powers of the Authority and allows for the designation of other lands, such as Bold Park, to be placed in the care, control and management of the Authority.

 The Botanic Garden and Parks Authority sits within the portfolio of the Hon.
-Albert Jacob MLA, Minister for Environment; Heritage.
-He was appointed to the position on 21 March, 2013.
+Stephen Dawson, Minister for Environment; Disability Services.
+He was appointed to the position in March, 2017.